sodascience/metasyn/docs/source/developer.rst

 The main datastructure that the user will interface with.
 It contains exactly the information of the MetaSynth File.
-The main initialization methods are the classmethods :meth:`metasynth.dataset.MetaDataset.from_json` (to load from a file) and :meth:`metasynth.dataset.MetaDataset.from_dataframe` to fit variables from a pandas DataFrame.
+The main initialization methods are the classmethods :meth:`metasynth.dataset.MetaDataset.from_json` (to load from a file) and :meth:`metasynth.dataset.MetaDataset.from_dataframe` to fit variables from a polars DataFrame.
 It implements ``__getitem__`` so that access to variables is easier, either by variable name or index.

 The last important method is :meth:`metasynth.dataset.MetaDataset.synthesize`, which creates a synthesized dataset.

 MetaVar
 -------

 This is the variable level building block for the MetaDataset.
-It contains the methods to convert a pandas `Series` into a variable with an appropriate distribution.
+It contains the methods to convert a polars `Series` into a variable with an appropriate distribution.

 The variable can be manually created with direct initialization, but usually it is easier to use the